-Mr. van Kwawegen is a frequent speaker at industry events on a wide range of corporate governance and securities related issues, and recently co-authored "Of Babies and Bathwater: Deterring Frivolous Stockholder Suits Without Closing the Courthouse Doors to Legitimate Claims," Delaware Journal of Corporate Law (DJCL), Vol. 40, 2015 (forthcoming).
+Jeroen is a frequent speaker at industry events on a wide range of corporate governance and securities related issues, and co-authored "Of Babies and Bathwater: Deterring Frivolous Stockholder Suits Without Closing the Courthouse Doors to Legitimate Claims" that was published in the Delaware Journal of Corporate Law (DJCL), Vol. 40, 2015.